How to Protect Trees and Shrubs From Winter Damage: Tips for Commercial Properties

 But what about your plants?

-Here’s a look at how to protect trees, shrubs, and plants from winter damage.
+Here’s a look at how to protect trees, shrubs, and plants in winter.

 Mulch: Mittens for Your Plants